Back to Projects

 The Project

 Create a rapid and accurate molecular method (multiplex-PCR) to identify cutworm species.
 Cutworms can be difficult to identify, especially at the early larval instars which is the stage that is required to implement effective control methods.
 In conjunction with cutworm surveys, the role of natural enemies will be identified.
-A review of past literature, along with key findings from this project, will be summarized and made available to canola producers.
+Review of past literature, along with key findings from this project, will be summarized and made available to canola producers.

-The Result
+The Results

 Along with the development of a multiplex PCR protocol, 1 new parasitic wasp was discovered.
 20% of cutworm larvae that were collected over three years throughout Alberta reared parasitoids.
 These included three species of flies and 13 species of wasps.
-The use of fertilizer increased larval development time and weight.
+Use of fertilizer increased larval development time and weight.
 Different species favoured different crops for development.

-Grower Benefit
+Grower Benefits

 With this in-depth research on cutworms, farmers now have a comprehensive source to reference when presented with an outbreak and implement an integrated pest management approach.
 Overall levels of canola production and quality will continue to increase, the effects on natural enemies will be minimized, and inputs of non-renewable resources will be reduced or maintained.